AidaLepic/udacity-image-classifier-use/Readme.md

 # TODO 1: add command line arguments parsing - done and tested with examples (no arguments, single/multiple/all arguments)

 # TODO 2: add pet labeling based on images - done and tested

+# TODO 3: clasify images and add classifier results to result_dic - done and tested